-- Portable Electrical Appliances Only small electrical appliances that are UL approved are permitted in the Residence Halls.
+- Portable Electrical Appliances - Only small electrical appliances that are UL approved are permitted in the residence halls.
 Examples of permitted devices include: - Radios, stereos, clocks, desk lamps (NO halogen lights of any kind are permitted) - TVs, DVD players - Personal grooming items - Rice cookers (5 cup max), hot-air popcorn poppers, fans, tea pots (32 oz./1 liter max), coffee makers (4 cup, 700w max), compact microwaves (900 w. max), compact refrigerators (3.2 cubic ft. max) - Personal computers.
 If you feel like you need a personal printer, we encourage inkjet printers rather than laser.
-We do not allow 3D printers in the Residence Halls or Apartments.
-There are several labs around campus that students can use for all printing needs. - Toaster/ovens/grills/Cooking are fire hazards (allowable only in Mines Park apartment kitchens All open heating element devices, including but not limited to toasters, camp stoves, and range-top burners, hot plates, toaster ovens, and personal grills (think George Foreman) are forbidden per fire code.
+We do not allow 3D printers in the residence halls or apartments.
+There are several labs around campus that students can use for all printing needs. - Toasters/ovens/grills/cooking Are fire hazards and allowable only in Mines Park apartment kitchens.
+All open heating element devices, including but not limited to toasters, camp stoves and range-top burners, hot plates, toaster ovens and personal grills (think George Foreman) are forbidden per fire code.
 All cooking must be performed in the designated kitchen areas, using the existing appliances in those areas.
 COOKING IN ANY OTHER MANNER IS NOT PERMITTED IN STUDENT ROOMS.
-There are kitchen facilities available in Weaver Towers, Aspen Hall, Maple Hall, Elm Hall, the Traditional Halls, as well as within Community Centers at Mines Park. - Halogen lamps contain hot gas that can quickly ignite. - Smoking No Smoking is allowed in any residence hall. - Incense or cigarettes hot ash can drop onto cloth or papers causing a fire. - Open Flames No Open Flames.
+There are kitchen facilities available in Weaver Towers, Aspen Hall, Maple Hall, Elm Hall, the Traditional Halls, as well as within Community Centers at Mines Park. - Halogen lamps Not Permitted.
+Contain hot gas that can quickly ignite. - Smoking No smoking is allowed in any residence hall. - Incense or cigarettes Not Permitted.
+Hot ash can drop onto cloth or papers causing a fire. - Open Flames No open flames.
 Starting any fire, intentionally or unintentionally, may result in severe sanctions (including suspension or expulsion) and/or criminal prosecution.
 Mines may seek criminal prosecution of any person deliberately setting or maintaining a fire on Mines premises without first obtaining the required City of Golden and Mines permits.
-For the above reasons, the Department of residential Life prohibits the use of candles and incense in our residence halls. - Candles -can ignite plastic, wood, cloth, carpet, curtains anything that can burn.
+For the above reasons, the Department of Residence Life prohibits the use of candles and incense in our residence halls.

-• Flammable Substances - Flammable liquids, flammable vapors, and other dangerous substances, as well as any containers holding (storing) such substances, constitute a serious danger and are prohibited in the Residence Halls and Mines Park apartments.
+- Candles Not Permitted.
+Can ignite plastic, wood, cloth, carpet, curtains anything that can burn. - Flammable Substances Flammable liquids, flammable vapors and other dangerous substances, as well as any containers holding (storing) such substances, constitute a serious danger and are prohibited in the residence halls and Mines Park apartments.
 Reasonable provision will be made for aerosol hairsprays, deodorants and such, but these are potentially hazardous and should not be stored in the halls in large quantities.